symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

 The process is atomic, but should be completed with lots of time before the deadlines:

-* TX1's duration should be significantly bigger than TX2's to guarantee that the second participant will have time to unlock TX1 after the first one reveals the proof.
+* TX1's :term:`duration <Duration>` should be significantly bigger than TX2's to guarantee that the second participant will have time to unlock TX1 after the first one reveals the proof.
 * Each participant must wait for at least ``maxRollBackBlocks`` between announcements to prevent experiencing :ref:`transaction rollbacks <rollbacks>`.

 ********************